ISD11: Expressive Writing and Well-Being for Minority Groups

 About

-The purpose of this new working group is to promote collaboration across the disciplines of language, culture, and clinical and cognitive psychology.
-This interdisciplinary approach will provide insights into the design of personalized interventions.
+The purpose of this new working group is to promote collaboration across the disciplines of language, culture, and clinical psychology.
+This interdisciplinary approach will provide insights into the design of culturally responsive interventions.

 Open to New People